maikewu/forms/docs/fields/06-company-single-select.md

 | Required               | no   |
 | Default Value          | -  |

-The `useAsFilterForFields` property can be used to filter the asset and user select field.
+The `useAsFilterForFields` property can be used to filter the asset and user select field by entering the field id.

 ``` typescript
 useAsFilterForFields: [ 'exampleAssetSingleSelect_1' ]